 Not sure how to offer an exceptional customer experience?
 That’s okay, you’re not alone.
-Most dealers have been doing things the same way for so long that the way treat customers today seems fine to everyone… everyone except the customer, that it.
+Most dealers have been doing things the same way for so long that the way we treat customers today seems fine to everyone… everyone except the customer, that is.

 An exceptional customer experience is all about reducing the stress, the time and the conflict of buying or servicing a vehicle.
 Once those are reduced, treating the customer like you genuinely value their business makes the entire experience truly exceptional in the customer’s mind.
 (Once they have an exceptional experience with you, they tell others; and then they can’t imagine buying or servicing anywhere else.)

 Moreover, nearly everything about creating an exceptional customer experience is free – it just takes effort.
 In fixed operations, this means little things like:

 - Treating your appointments as if you’ve been expecting them.
 Case in point: I go out of my way to pre-schedule service with one local dealer; yet when I arrive, invariably, they have no idea who I am or why I am there.
 I end up having to regurgitate everything I already told them on the phone yesterday.
 This not only is a waste of my time, but it creates a conflict when the advisor tells me something different than what I was told just the day before.